 Turning a second home into an investment property

-While you might initially be buying the property as a holiday home you will use regularly enough to not rent out, this might change down the track.
-Rental income can be a great way to offset your home loan repayments, but you’ll have to also factor in increased responsibilities about the upkeep of the property, as well as the fees for marketing and property management.
+Rental income can be a great way to offset your home loan repayments, but you’ll also have to factor in increased responsibilities for the upkeep of the property, as well as the fees for marketing and property management.

-If you are paying off the loan as owner occupied, you might need to refinance, changing to an investment loan.
+If you are paying off the loan as owner-occupied, you might need to refinance and change it to an investment loan.
 This might help satisfy both the tax office and your lender.
-It's worth consulting a mortgage broker or another expert to figure out your obligations.
+It's worth consulting a financial adviser to figure out your obligations and to get your affairs in order.